Our2020View/Our2020View.github.io/index.md

 If you have any questions or suggestions, feel free to drop me a line at the email found at the very bottom.
 Thanks for your interest!

-Wherever your travels take you, here's hoping that the view out your front windscreen is always 2020.
+Wherever your travels take you, here's hoping that the View out your front windscreen is always 2020.

 <img src="/assets/webfergus.jpg"/>